 Microfiche and microfilm readers are located in several areas throughout the library.
 A number of readers are located on the ground floor in the Audio-Visual room (which is kept locked, with a key available at the Circulation Desk), and at a station near the microform cabinets and the compact shelving units.
-There is also a reader located in the Bibliography Room on the first floor and four portable readers available at the Circulation Desk.
+Several portable readers are available at the circulation desk.